-Launch: A launch of SSETI Express as a secondary payload took place on Oct.
+A launch of SSETI Express as a secondary payload took place on Oct.
 27, 2005 on a Cosmos-3M launch vehicle from the Plesetsk Cosmodrome, Russia.
-The primary payloads on this flight are Beijing-1 (formerly China DMC+4) and TopSat of SSTL and QinetiQ, UK.
-Other secondary payloads are: Mozhayets-5 (Russia), Sinah-1 (Iran), UWE-1 (University of Würzburg), Germany, CubeSat-XI-V (University of Tokyo), Japan, NCube-2 (Norwegian CubeSat-2), Norway, and Rubin-5 (OHB, Bremen, Germany).
+The primary payloads on this flight were Beijing-1 (formerly China DMC+4) and TopSat of SSTL and QinetiQ, UK.
+Other secondary payloads were: Mozhayets-5 (Russia), Sinah-1 (Iran), UWE-1 (University of Würzburg), Germany, CubeSat-XI-V (University of Tokyo), Japan, NCube-2 (Norwegian CubeSat-2), Norway, and Rubin-5 (OHB, Bremen, Germany).

-RF communications are provided in two bands: in UHF and in S-band.
-The UHF transceiver is the main communications channel for SSETI Express (use of AX.25 protocol encapsulated in 9600 baud FSK signals, frequency in the 435-438 MHz band, transmit power of 3 W).
-The S-band system consists of 3 experimental patch antennas and an S-band voice and data transceiver supplied by AMSAT-UK.
-The S-band patch antennas, designed for ESEO, are being tested during this mission in downlink mode only.
-In periods where the satellite is not being operated by the various student teams, the S- and UHF-band systems will be used to form a voice transponder system for the benefit of the radio amateur community.
+RF communications were provided in two bands: in UHF and in S-band.
+The UHF transceiver was the main communications channel for SSETI Express (use of AX.25 protocol encapsulated in 9600 baud FSK signals, frequency in the 435-438 MHz band, transmit power of 3 W).
+The S-band system consisted of 3 experimental patch antennas and an S-band voice and data transceiver supplied by AMSAT-UK.
+The S-band patch antennas, designed for ESEO, were being tested during this mission in downlink mode only.
+In periods where the satellite was not being operated by the various student teams, the S- and UHF-band systems were used to form a voice transponder system for the benefit of the radio amateur community.

-Two ground stations are being used during this mission: The main station is in Aalborg, Denmark, providing UHF up- and downlink and S-band downlink.
-The SGS (Svalbard Ground Station) in Spitzbergen (78.216º N, 20º E), on the Norwegian Svalbard archipelago, provides additional UHF up- and downlink capability on a limited access bases.
-The mission control center function is being provided by Aalborg University.
-The mission operations computer function is implemented as a Java application that can be loaded and run everywhere (internet).
-The processed mission data is stored in Vienna; however, a special version of the database is being kept in Paris together with a web-site that allows everyone to extract processed telemetry, so that interested parties may see the temperatures and other characteristics of the spacecraft.
+Two ground stations were used during this mission: The main station was in Aalborg, Denmark, providing UHF up- and downlink and S-band downlink.
+The SGS (Svalbard Ground Station) in Spitzbergen (78.216º N, 20º E), on the Norwegian Svalbard archipelago, provided additional UHF up- and downlink capability on a limited access bases.
+The mission control center function was being provided by Aalborg University.
+The mission operations computer function were implemented as a Java application that can be loaded and run everywhere (internet).
+The processed mission data was stored in Vienna; however, a special version of the database was kept in Paris together with a web-site that allows everyone to extract processed telemetry, so that interested parties may see the temperatures and other characteristics of the spacecraft.